Zain Davids: 2016–present: Sevens

 In November 2016, Davids was included in a South Africa Sevens Academy squad; after being included in the squad for a local tournament, he earned a place in the squad that played at an International Invitational tournament that was held as part of the 2016 Dubai Sevens, helping the team reach the final of the tournament.

 In January 2017, Davids was included in the senior South Africa Sevens squad for the 2017 Wellington Sevens tournament as a replacement for the injured former captain Kyle Brown.

 In 2022, He was part of the South African team that won their second Commonwealth Games gold medal in Birmingham.

+He competed for South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.